Build vs. Buy: Translation Management Platforms

 What happens frequently when opting to build a custom translation management system is that you don’t realize you have advanced requirements and feature requests.
 Let’s use Translation Memory (TM) as an example.

 You’ve spoken with your development and marketing teams and both teams require TM to efficiently translate their projects.
 Yet, once you start building your solution, you realize that TM is defined differently by each team.
-Your developers have signed off on a basic TM database, while your marketers need a high-quality TM database that uses concatenated search.
+Your developers have signed off on a basic TM database, while your marketers need a high-quality TM database that uses a concatenated search.